-Seasonal expansion and contraction in decks frequently causes deck nails to work themselves loose.
-The exposed nail heads can be a real eyesore–but even worse, they can be an extreme safety hazard!
+Seasonal expansion and contraction in decks frequently cause deck nails to work themselves loose.
+An exposed nail heads is a real eyesore.
+Even worse, they are an extreme safety hazard!

-This article and short video will show you the best way to deal with loose nails on your deck or porch.
-By using the trick below, you’ll not only save money, you’ll also never have to worry about fasteners coming loose again.
+This article and short video show you the best way to deal with loose nails on your deck or porch.
+Use the trick below.
+You’ll not only save money, you’ll also never have to worry about fasteners coming loose again.

 Pry Bar (optional)

-This problem is so common, I’m often surprised when I walk onto a nail-fastened deck and don’t find any sticking up!
+Unfortunately, this problem is so common, In fact, I’m often surprised when I walk onto a nail-fastened deck and don’t find any sticking up!

-Laying down deck boards with nails is by far the fastest, easiest and cheapest way to build decks.
-Whole boards can be attached in less than a minute with a framing gun, and the exterior-grade nails used will work fine for a good long while.
+Fastening deck boards with nails is by far the fastest, easiest, and cheapest way to build decks.
+Whole boards are attached in less than a minute with a framing nail gun.
+Generally, the exterior-grade nails used work fine for a good long while.

-The nail essentially forces its way into lumber, squeezing in so tightly that it can’t be pulled back out without a great deal of force.
-Even the lumber shrinking and drying out over the next few weeks won’t really loosen this hold.
+You see, the nail blasts its way into lumber.
+It squeezes in so tightly that it can’t be pulled back out without a great deal of force.
+Generally, the lumber drying out over the next few weeks won’t really loosen this hold.

-Seasonal changes, however, generate plenty of force to work some nails loose.
+Eventually, though, seasonal changes generate enough force to work some nails loose.

-In the dryness of winter, boards will shrink, causing nail holes to open up further.
-Then, in summer, the boards swell with moisture, re-gripping the nail and forcing it upwards as the board gains thickness.
-When winter comes back around again, the boards loosen and settle, leaving the nail head very slightly elevated.
+In the low humidity of winter, boards shrink.
+This causes nail holes to open up.
+Conversely, in summer, the boards swell with moisture.
+The wood re-grips the nail and forces it upwards as the board gains thickness.
+As winter comes back around again, the boards loosen and settle.
+This leaves the nail head very slightly elevated.

-The effect can be especially bad on decks that get bombarded with sunlight during the day.
-Boards will be even more likely to warp–and the grain to loosen and crack–as light, heat and UV rays work on them continuously.
+The effect is especially bad on decks that get bombarded with sunlight during the day.
+Boards also twist and warp.
+The grain loosens and cracks.
+As light, heat, and UV rays work on them continuously, the process accelerates.

-(UV in particular can be very harmful to nearly every corner of your house.
+(UV in particular is very harmful to nearly every surface of your house.
 Here’s a pretty interesting article on how even home interiors can suffer sun damage.)

-Pretty soon, you’ll have dozens of nails sticking up at various intervals.
+Pretty soon, you have dozens of nails sticking up at various intervals.

 These nail heads create tripping hazards for people wearing shoes.
 But for animals, and people going barefoot (as they often do on decks), they can cause hideous gashes!

-Driving the nails back down with a hammer is a temporary solution–but it really won’t do much good.
-The nail hole is too big to grip the nail at this point.
+At best, driving the nails back down with a hammer is a temporary solution.
+Really, it doesn’t do much good.
+The nail hole has become too big to grip the nail at this point.

 The best thing to do is just replace the nail with a screw!